foundata/guidelines/oci-container-image-guide.md

 **You MUST:**

-- Use reviewable automation to propose base-image digest updates; self-hosted Renovate is the sole proposal and write path for tag or digest updates, and ContainerWright 1.0 only checks declared pins.
+- Use reviewable automation to propose base-image digest updates; self-hosted Renovate is the sole proposal and write path for tag or digest updates, and ContainerWright checks declared pins but does not edit them.
 - Rebuild, test, scan and sign after an image input changes.
 - Review an unexpected digest change under an unchanged immutable-version tag as a supply-chain event.
 - Keep supported release branches receiving relevant base-image and toolchain updates.